 - Umbilical cord blood: Stem cells are collected from umbilical cord blood.

-How stem cell transplants work
+How do stem cell transplants work?

-You undergo a process called conditioning.
+During your stem cell treatment, you undergo a process called conditioning.
 Chemotherapy, radiation therapy or both are used to destroy cancer cells — and healthy cells that could keep your body from accepting transplanted cells.

 New cells are added to your bloodstream with an IV.
 The cells collect in your bone marrow, where they produce new blood cells.
 Because conditioning leaves your immune system weak, you will need two to three weeks of monitoring.